Prag8855/aab/content/guides/german-health-insurance.md

 ### What public insurance covers

 Public health insurance covers **all necessary healthcare**.
 All important treatments and medical prescriptions are covered.
-It covers all pre-existing conditions.
+It covers all pre-existing health problems.
 There is no limit on the cost of treatments.
 You can get healthcare as often as you need.
 Your health insurance does not get more expensive if you use it often.

 Public health insurance covers "economic, sufficient, necessary and appropriate" healthcare.
 This means that **they pay for the cheapest treatment that works**.